PROJECTS: Project Generators

 Project Generators are used when you want to generate a preconfigured Project using an Automation or on a Schedule.

 You can also create a Scheduled or Recurring Project Generator!
-More details in the sections below.
+More details are in the sections below.

 CLICK HERE to learn about Projects